maxkoshevoi/NureTimetable/README.md

 ## Features

-- Day, week and month view
+- Day, week, and month view
 - Offline viewing and adding timetables
 - Autoupdate of selected timetables
 - Filtering by lessons, event types and teachers